 Secondary contributors to periodontal health status include lifestyle choices (such as smoking and reduced or ineffective daily dental hygiene), and health status (including but not limited to stress, diabetes, and prior infection).
 All of these topics are areas that we will discuss with you in relation to periodontal health.
 We are happy to work with you to develop a treatment plan that will set you up for success in your periodontal health.

 We recommend frequent oral hygiene checkups to assess for and treat any contributors of periodontal disease.
 It is during these visits that we can ascertain the severity of the disease, if there is any bone involvement, and work with you to explore your treatment options.
 We will also test for cancer through an oral cancer screening.
 Periodontal disease can be treated in several ways.
 Preventative maintenance is one of the easiest ways to ensure good oral health.
 This involves regular checkups, brushing your teeth twice a day, and flossing (so as to clean in between the teeth, where food particles cannot be seen).
 In addition to these recommendations, our staff may recommend medications, mouthwashes or specialized toothbrushes.

 Our team is educated and highly skilled in the provision of higher levels of periodontal care.
 These may include scaling, and root planing.
 Scaling is a specialized periodontal cleaning.
 This technique is often performed in only one portion of the mouth at a time, and may require the injection of a freezing agent.
 The teeth then have plaque and tartar removed, allowing the gum tissue to heal.
 Root planing can be performed concurrently to scaling by our staff, and involves smoothing rough spots found on the surfaces of the roots of the teeth.
+We offer laser dentistry for less painful and faster healing.
 If we do not have success in these areas, our care providers will work with you to discuss further options.